 Computer users helping users since 1982!

-See you on Tuesday at 7:30 pm at the
+Hope to see you on Wednesday at 7:00 pm at the

 East Columbia library.

 at the East Columbia Library.
 This will be the last CMUG meeting before we dissolve

 Thanks to Dave Methvin, who talked about "Fine Tuning

 Windows 8.1" at our January meeting.
 As usual, Dave answered questions

 about all sorts of computer topics.
 Thanks for keeping us up-to-date, Dave!